textpattern/textpattern-toolbelt/README.md

 ## Contributing

-Please see [CONTRIBUTING.textile](https://github.com/textpattern/textpattern/blob/master/CONTRIBUTING.textile) for details on how to get involved with the project.
+Please see the [Contributing documentation](http://docs.textpattern.io/development/contributing) for details on how to get involved with the project.

 ## Legal